 Don’t forget to find a way of crossing the Bear Mountain Bridge while you’re out exploring.
 Stop and take amazing photos of the bridge.
 Trust me, you won’t be disappointed…

-Things to do in Orange County NY
+What are some things to do in Orange County NY?

 Things to do in Orange County NY for Art Lovers